 These are my favorite and actually useful cooking and kitchen hacks and tips that I've been taught or discovered over my years of cooking and baking.
-Many of these useful kitchen hacks have saved me time, grief and even money, while reducing waste.
+Many of these useful kitchen hacks have saved me time, grief, and even money while reducing waste.

 Over the years, I have seen a lot of posts for kitchen hacks or food hacks that aren't necessarily useful.
 And in some cases, they are actually more work and trouble than they are worth.
-But these easy kitchen hacks are the ones that I use regularly in my own life and they will actually save you hassle, money and are worth your time!
+But these easy kitchen hacks are the ones that I use regularly in my own life and they will actually save you hassle, and money and are worth your time!

 Useful Kitchen Hacks

 - Use an Egg Slicer to Slice Mushrooms or Strawberries (affiliate link).
 If you have an egg slicer sitting in your drawer, it can be used for more than slicing eggs for potato salad.
 This is a quick and easy way to slice mushrooms and strawberries and gets your gadgets doing double duty!